 A. Mailboxes within the staked grading limits generally are not shown in the contract documents.
-Mailboxes are not to be removed in this project.
-Any Mailbox damaged or reset will be replaced and installed at CONTRACTOR expense.
-Within 48 hours following the damage or removal, reinstall the mailboxes behind the curb in accordance with current U.S. Post Office regulations and applicable City standards.
+Remove mailboxes within the staked grading limits designated for relocation by the Engineer and place the mailboxes on temporary posts outside but immediately adjacent to the construction limits.
+Within 48 hours following the construction of the curb and removal of curb forms, reinstall the mailboxes behind the curb in accordance with current U.S. Post Office regulations and applicable City standards.